 Monday, Wednesday, and Friday chapel services are held in the CLS chapel from 10:45am to 11:10am.

-Tuesday and Thursday chapel services are held in the Concordia University College Auditorium from 10:45am to 11:10am
+Tuesday and Thursday chapel services are held in the Concordia University of Edmonton Auditorium from 10:45am to 11:10am

 Special worship services

 As part of its service to the Church, the seminary hosts an annual cycle of special worship services to which members of the wider Lutheran community are invited.
 These include: